A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Experimental results

 \subsection{Visual comparisons}

-For visual analysis, a color-based method IDZ and five grayscale-based methods Canny, Sobel, Prewitt, Differential Phase Congruence (DPC) and Modified Differential Phase Congruence (MDPC) will be compared with our algorithm.
+In terms of visual analysis, a color-based method IDZ and seven widely used and noteworthy methods QDPC, QDPA, Canny, Sobel, Prewitt, Differential Phase Congruence (DPC) and Modified Differential Phase Congruence (MDPC) will be compared with our algorithm.